GemmaClucas/2019_GoM_FecalMetabarcoding/README.md

 ## Import the data into Qiime2

 It's saved on my back-up hardrive.
 This is now full, so the puffin MiFish test reads are on my solid state hardrive "Data_SS1".
+I've also added the data from plates 11 - 14 to Data_SS1.
 ```
 qiime tools import\
   --type 'SampleData[PairedEndSequencesWithQuality]'\